IBM worldwide organizations

-The company’s Sales and Distribution organization manages a strong global footprint, with dedicated country based operating units focused on delivering client value.
+IBM has a significant global presence, operating in over 170 countries, with an increasingly broad-based geographic distribution of revenue.
+The company’s Sales and Distribution organization manages a strong global footprint, with dedicated country-based operating units focused on delivering client value.
 Within these units, client relationship professionals work with integrated teams of consultants, product specialists and delivery fulfillment teams to improve clients’ business performance.
-These teams deliver value by understanding the client’s business and needs, and then bring together capabilities from across IBM and an extensive network of Business Partners to develop and implement solutions for clients.
+These teams deliver value by understanding the clients’ business and needs, and then bring together capabilities from across IBM and an extensive network of Business Partners to develop and implement solutions.

 By combining global expertise with local experience, IBM’s geographic structure enables dedicated management focus for local clients, speed in addressing new market opportunities and timely investments in emerging opportunities.
 The geographic units align industry-skilled resources to serve clients’ agendas.
 IBM extends capabilities to mid-market client segments by leveraging industry skills with marketing, ibm.com and local Business Partner resources.

 In 2008, the company implemented a new growth markets organization to increase its focus on the emerging markets of Brazil, Russia, India and China and the additional opportunities around the world that have market growth rates greater than the global average — countries within Southeast Asia, Eastern Europe, the Middle East and Latin America.
 The company’s major markets include the United States, Canada, the U.K., France, Germany, Italy, Japan, Denmark, Sweden, Switzerland, Austria, Belgium, Finland, Greece, Ireland, the Netherlands, Portugal, Cyprus, Norway, Israel, Spain, the Bahamas and the Caribbean region.